yysun/apprun-site/demo/pages/index.md

 /api                <- optional
 ```

-You can ddd pages to the directory `pages`; they can be HTML files, markdown files, and tsx/jsx files (AppRun components).
+You can add pages to the directory `pages`; they can be HTML files, markdown files, and tsx/jsx files (AppRun components).

 Then, you can use: